YomikoHara/NzGrocerySaverLite/privacy_policy.md

 You can opt out of personalized ads by adjusting your device's privacy settings.

+You can control how Google uses your data for personalized ads by adjusting your device settings:

+- On Android, go to **Settings > Google > Ads > Opt out of Ads Personalization**.
+- For more details, visit [Google Ads Settings](https://www.google.com/settings/ads).

+Note: Disabling personalized ads does not remove ads from the app but will make them less relevant.

 ---

 ## 4. Changes to This Policy